ArnavSaxena515/Expenses-Tracker/README.md

 # expenses_tracker

-A new Flutter project.
+A flutter application to keep track of user's transactions throughout a week and display them graphically as well as in a list view.

 ## Getting Started

-This project is a starting point for a Flutter application.

 A few resources to get you started if this is your first Flutter project: